5 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 |Typical A-level Offer||

-General Studies is not accepted and Critical Thinking is only accepted at AS Level.
+General Studies is not accepted and Critical Thinking and Further Maths are only accepted at AS Level.

 In 2010, 89% of the School’s graduates had secured employment within six months of graduation while a further 10% were engaged in further study.
 Employers included: various NHS Trusts, HM Forces and the Public Health Service.
 Career Destinations included: General Practitioner, Registrar, Genetic Counsellor, Environmental Health Officer, Dermatologist plus careers in all the other areas of study.